Military history of Germany: German reunification

 In the Treaty on the Final Settlement with Respect to Germany (1990), Germany agreed to reduce the strength of its combined armed forces to no more than 370,000 men.
 After reunification, the Bundeswehr absorbed parts of the Nationale Volksarmee of the GDR, which was being dissolved.
 In 1999, the NATO war on Yugoslavia in Kosovo was the first offensive conflict in which the German military actively took part since the Second World War.
 In 2000, the European Court of Justice opened up the previously all-male (besides medical divisions and the music corps) Bundeswehr to women.
 Since the early 1990s, the Bundeswehr became more engaged in international peacekeeping missions in and around the former Yugoslavia, Cambodia, Somalia, Djibouti, Georgia, and Sudan.

+Withdrawal and reduction of foreign armed forces

+Whereas Soviet soldiers fully withdrew from reunified Germany after the Cold War, Germany still permits certain western powers to maintain forces, albeit in smaller numbers.
+The United States has reduced its total forces, which numbered ca. 250,000 until 1990, down to 47,761 troops in 2012 and about 35,000 in 2025.
+As of 2025, ca. 1,200 British military personnel remain in Germany and are known as British Army Germany.
+French soldiers continue to be deployed on German soil as a part of the Franco-German Brigade, which is part of the Bundeswehr's 10.
+Panzerdivision..

 War on terrorism

-As part of Operation Enduring Freedom as a response to those attacks, Germany deployed approximately 2,250 troops including KSK special forces, naval vessels and NBC cleanup teams to Afghanistan.
+As part of Operation Enduring Freedom, Germany deployed approximately 2,250 troops including KSK special forces, naval vessels and NBC cleanup teams to Afghanistan.
 German forces have contributed to ISAF, the NATO force in Afghanistan, and a Provincial Reconstruction Team.
 German army CH-53 helicopters have deployed to Afghanistan, one crashed in December 2002 in Kabul, killing seven German soldiers.
 Eleven other German soldiers have been killed: four in two different ordnance-defusing accidents, one in a vehicle accident, five in two separate suicide bombings, and one in landmine explosion.
 German forces were in the more secure north of the country and Germany, along with some other larger European countries (with the exception of the UK, Estonia, the Netherlands and Norway), were criticised for not taking part in the more intensive combat operations in southern Afghanistan in 2006.